 Good job prospects, decent pay and conditions, rewarding work… All in all, nurses Down Under seem to have it pretty good.

-Moore continues: “Rates of pay vary depending on experience, but on average a nurse working full-time can expect to clear over $1,500 per week.”
 However, if you’re yet to drag yourself off the beach and into an agency, there’s a few things it’s worth sorting out, sharpish.

 Most important is registering.
 It’s easy to do online, but you need to do it with the Nurses Board of every state or territory you intend to work in.
 It can cause delays later if you don’t get it sorted straight away.

-“Our nurses typically work hours to suit their travel and social life.”
+Moore says: “Our nurses typically work hours to suit their travel and social life.”